buildtesters/buildtest/docs/build_subcommand/build_examples.rst

 Building an OpenACC code is pretty simple.
 If you have a GNU compiler that supports OpenACC, you will need to use the ``-fopenacc`` flag.
 Shown below we have a test configuration to build the program **vecAdd.c** which is a vector Addition calcuation using OpenACC.

-.. command-output:: cat ${BUILDTEST_ROOT}/toolkit/suite/tutorial/openacc/vecAdd.c.yml
-   :shell:
+Using the same tutorials repository, take a look at `openacc/vecAdd.c.yml <https://github.com/HPC-buildtest/tutorials/blob/master/openacc/vecAdd.c.yml>`_.

 The source file **vecAdd.c** calls the math library (**#include <math.h>**) which needs to be linked at compile time which can be passed using ``ldflags: -lm``.
 The ``ldflags`` key will set the variable **$LDFLAGS** in the test script